Heritage Singers: History

 Throughout the 1980s, the group televised a program called "Keep on Singing" and was aired on Trinity Broadcasting Network.
 Many of the programs are currently available on YouTube under the name "Heritage Singers Classics".
 Around the same time this program was aired, Heritage Singers began performing for Loma Linda University Church and have done so ever since.
 Individual members have also been invited to sing at various services there.

 Starting in 1985, the group collaborated with Art Mapa, a Philippine-born sound producer, arranger, guitarist, and composer.
 Mapa would later marry the Maces' daughter Val.
-Soon after, Turning Point Studio was built on the Maces' expensive property near Placerville, CA that serves as the home base for the Heritage Singers.
+Soon after, Turning Point Studio was built on the Maces' expansive property near Placerville, CA that serves as the home base for the Heritage Singers.
 Their albums have been recorded there since.
 Not long after, Tim Davis came along and has been arranging and coaching vocals since 1992, joining them on stage a few concerts at a time.